SamuelLeeD/Supervisions/README.md

 # Supervisions
 These are my flawed answers for the 2018 Part IIA Economics supervision questions.
 I rarely did corrections back in year 2, and now I don't have time to look over all of them to see which I remember getting wrong, but you can e-mail me (CRSid sl839) to clarify answers and I may correct them if they're wrong.
-I also don't mind discussing stuff outside of these answers; I like to revisit old material.

 To be clear, it doesn't matter to me what you do with these answers, except that you pass them along to anyone who might benefit.